RonniKahalani/KEA-TechTalk/README.md

-#KEA TechTalk GitHub
+# KEA TechTalk

-This is a repository of code snippets and presentation material from our TechTalk sessions.
+This repository contains code snippets and material from our TechTalk sessions.